pkgw/neurosynchro/doc/make-training-set.rst

    coefficients scale simply with the energetic particle density (namely, they all scale linearly).
 Once again this means that the energetic particle density doesn´t actually need to be part of the regression.
+3. You only need to do computations where the angle between the line of sight and the magnetic field, θ, is less than 90°. *Neurosynchro* assumes that all parameters are symmetric with regards to θ except the Stokes V components, which negate.

 Given those assumptions, almost every part of *neurosynchro* expects that the following input parameters will exist: